gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ## 1.6 IOS config module
 ### Lab exercise
-- Let us use ios_config module to config IOS devices
+- Use ios_config module to configure a loopback interface on an IOS router.
-- Create a playbook, p6-iosconfig.yml, with the below contents
+- Create a playbook, p6-iosconfig.yml, with the below contents:

 ```
 ---